gre/gre/plots/examples/393/README.md

 ---
 title: "Airport carpet"
-thumbnail: /images/plots/393.jpg
+image: /images/plots/393.jpg
 ---

-This was implemented for [genuary.art](https://genuary.art) *"Airport carpet"* of JAN.26.
+This was implemented for [genuary.art](https://genuary.art) _"Airport carpet"_ of JAN.26.

 Distributing simple lines recreates the texture of fabrics here.
 The patterns are implemented with a simple interesection of circles.